MDBBee/MDBBee/README.md

 # Bobby Ugbebor

 ## About Me
-💻 **A Full-stack Developer** with **6 years of experience**
+💻 **A Full-Stack Developer** | **Test Automation Engineer** with **6+ years of experience**
 - I build secure, reliable, scalable and high-performance web and mobile applications.
+- I manage the verification and validation of high end systems using modern and appropriate test methodologies, frameworks, libraries and tools.
 - I specialize in delivering end-to-end solutions using modern frameworks, cloud platforms, and database systems.
 - I effortlessly design and build AI integrated web and mobile application systems.